Melanie Spanswick MMus (RCM) GRSM (Hons) DipRCM ARCM

-In addition, her educational piano compositions are published by EVC Music Publications, and have been featured in various publications (including Pianist magazine and the International Piano Magazine), and they will be included on British and International Federation of Festivals syllabuses.
+As a composer, her compositions have been featured in various publications including Pianist magazine and the International Piano Magazine, and they have been included on British and International Federation of Festivals syllabuses.
 She will make her debut as a composer for Schott Music during 2018, with a group of twelve intermediate piano pieces entitled No Words Necessary.

 Melanie has curated and presented an interview series entitled Classical Conversations speaking on camera to some of the world’s finest pianists.